 It is important for covered entities to understand the difference between a required implementation specification and an addressable implementation specification.

 A required implementation specification means covered entities must adopt appropriate controls to meet that specific aspect of HIPAA.

 An addressable implementation specification means covered entities must implement appropriate controls if they have performed a risk assessment and determined that the specification is reasonable given the level of risk to the confidentiality, integrity and availability of PHI.

 An addressable element of HIPAA cannot be ignored or put off.
 Ignoring an addressable implementation specification would be a violation of HIPAA Rules and would likely attract a significant financial penalty.

-The phraseology “whenever deemed appropriate” could mean that a covered entity decides that encryption is not necessary as PHI is only communicated internally via a network protected by a firewall with appropriate access controls.
+The phrase “whenever deemed appropriate” could mean that a covered entity decides that encryption is not necessary as PHI is only communicated internally via a network protected by a firewall with appropriate access controls.

-In such cases, the decision not to encrypt must be documented to show that a risk assessment has been conducted and a decision was taken by the covered entity not to use encryption.
+In such cases, the decision not to encrypt must be documented to show that a risk assessment has been conducted and a decision taken by the covered entity not to use encryption.
 The reasons for that decision must be documented and the covered entity must stipulate what alternative controls have been implemented in place of encryption to provide a similar level of protection.
 Documenting the decision shows the lack of encryption was not an oversight.

 Why are HIPAA Encryption Requirements Only Addressable?

 Given the volume of healthcare data breaches, in particular the number of unencrypted devices containing PHI that are lost or stolen each year, why are HIPAA encryption requirements only an addressable implementation specification?
 Surely such an important security control should be required?